jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Open source is the good guys.
 The Jedi of our society.
 The modern minutemen because they enable individual empowerment and collaboration.
 They should be self-sufficient and very well-funded.
 But they are not.
 Many people in the open-source community who write articles, answer forum questions and make programs do it as a hobby, not a job.
 Even their leading organizations need donations to stay afloat.
 Meanwhile, Industrial Age companies such as universities, television broadcasters, and insurance companies get massive subsidies, tax credits, and bailouts.

-To continue opening gates, building the era of mass-collaboration, and pushing us into the Information Age, the open-source needs so much more support.
+To continue opening gates, building the era of mass-collaboration, and pushing us into the Internet Age, the open-source needs so much more support.
 We can't ask any more of them.
 The Jedi have done their job.
 Main Street needs to step up and flock to their banner and grab hold of the levers of power they've made for us.
 We will, once we become player gods.

 https://vimeo.com/366560857
 _Figma is a website and design tool.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma worker-to-worker collaboration becomes super-easy.
 Your workplace can, and will, one-day foster collaboration like this.
 And it's open-source software that lets us build it for ourselves._